 What is Flarex?

-Flarex (for the eyes) is used to treat eye swelling caused by infections, injury, surgery, or other conditions.
+Flarex (for the eyes) is a steroid medicine used to treat eye inflammation caused by surgery, injury, or other conditions.

 Flarex may also be used for purposes not listed in this medication guide.

-You should not use this medicine if you are allergic to fluorometholone or other steroid medications, or if you have any type of bacterial, fungal, or viral infection of the eye (including herpes).
+You should not use fluorometholone if you are allergic to it, or if you have any type of bacterial, fungal, or viral infection of the eye (including herpes).